-For the three months ended March 31, 2021, the net unrealized gains or (losses) were \$120, net of taxes.
+As of September 30, 2021, there were no unrealized gains or losses for available-for sale debt securities as all matured or were sold by September 30, 2021.
 Available-for-sale debt securities are carried at fair value on the consolidated balance sheets.
 The Company estimates the lifetime expected credit losses for all available-for sale debt securities in an unrealized loss position.
 If our assessment indicates that an expected credit loss exists, we determine the portion of the unrealized loss attributable to credit deterioration and record a reserve for the expected credit loss in the allowance for credit losses in technology and academic services in our consolidated income statements.
-As of March 31, 2021, there were no credit losses for our available-for-sale debt securities.